From Unlearning to UNBRANDING: A Benchmark for Trademark-Safe Text-to-Image Generation: Benchmark

 The evaluation protocol consists of a coarse semantic filter followed by a fine-grained VLM assessment:

-\begin{enumerate} \item \textbf{Coarse Semantic Filtering (CLIP):} We first employ a pre-trained CLIP model (ViT-B/32) to compute the cosine distance $d_{\text{CLIP}}$ between the embeddings of the original image $\mathbf{x}$ and the unbranded candidate $\tilde{\mathbf{x}}$.
-If the semantic deviation exceeds a strict threshold $\tau$, the generation is deemed a failure (i.e., hallucination or content loss) and assigned a zero score.
+\begin{enumerate} \item \textbf{Coarse Semantic Filtering (CLIP):} We first employ a pre-trained CLIP model (ViT-B/32) to compute the cosine similarity between the embeddings of the original image $\mathbf{x}$ and the unbranded candidate $\tilde{\mathbf{x}}$.
+If the semantic similarity falls below a strict threshold $\tau$, the generation is deemed a failure (i.e., hallucination or total content loss) and automatically assigned a zero score.

 \item \textbf{Fine-Grained VLM Scoring:} Image pairs passing the semantic filter are evaluated by a Vision-Language Model (VLM) prompted to perform a side-by-side comparison.
-The VLM acts as an expert judge, instructed to ignore specific style changes or logo removal and focus solely on object identity, geometry, and spatial layout.
-The model outputs a scalar score $s_{\text{vlm}} \in [0, 10]$ based on a rigorous rubric (see Appendix). \end{enumerate}
+The VLM acts as an expert judge, explicitly instructed to rely solely on content-dependent properties (object identity, geometry, spatial layout) while ignoring non-structural variations like logo removal or stylistic shifts.
+To enforce structured reasoning, the model is constrained to output a JSON containing a brief textual explanation (max 120 characters) and an integer score $s_{\text{vlm}} \in \{0, \dots, 10\}$.
+The scoring rubric is strictly defined (e.g., scores $7$--$9$ accept explicit logo removal as long as the underlying geometry matches; see Appendix). \end{enumerate}

 Formally, the final Visual Similarity Score is defined as: